Most famous musician born the same year as you

 1937: Waylon Jennings

-Country music giant Waylon Jennings grew up in poverty in West Texas before becoming Buddy Holly’s bassist when Jennings was just a teenager.
-The rebel singer carved a huge niche for himself in the intersection between country and rock over 60 albums.
-Jennings died at 64, not long after being inducted into the Country Music Hall of Fame.
+Country music giant Waylon Jennings grew up in poverty in West Texas before becoming Buddy Holly's bassist when Jennings was just a teenager.
+The rebel singer carved a huge niche for himself in the intersection between country and rock across more than 60 albums.
+Jennings died at 64, shortly after being inducted into the Country Music Hall of Fame.

 1938: Kenny Rogers

-He knows when to hold ‘em and when to fold ‘em, so when “The Gambler” himself Kenny Rogers decided to hang up his hat in October 2017 after seven decades of performing, the world knew it was time to say goodbye—professionally, at least.
-Today, the Texas-born star makes his home in Georgia where he lived with his wife, twin boys, and a goat named Smitty up until his death in 2020.
+He knows when to hold 'em and when to fold 'em, so when "The Gambler" himself Kenny Rogers decided to hang up his hat in October 2017 after nearly seven decades of performing, the world knew it was time to say goodbye—professionally, at least.
+The Texas-born star made his home in Georgia, where he'd lived with his wife, twin boys, and a goat named Smitty up until his death in 2020.

 1939: Tina Turner

-Tina Turner has nurtured a wildly successful career for six decades now as one of the most powerful R&B and soul singers of all time.
+Tina Turner has nurtured a wildly successful career for six decades now as the Queen of Rock and Roll and powerhouse behind some of the biggest rock, R&B, and soul anthems of all time.
 She has the impressive distinction of holding the Guinness World Record for most concert tickets sold by a solo performer.

 1940: John Lennon